bang-olufsen/bang_olufsen-hacs/README.md

 The favourite buttons correspond to the physical favourite buttons on the device.

-## Services
+## Actions

-### play_media services
+### play_media actions

-The Bang & Olufsen integration supports different playback types in the `media_player.play_media` service: playback from URL, activating a favourite, playback from a local file, playing a radio station, activating a Deezer flow and Deezer/Tidal playlists, albums and tracks.
+The Bang & Olufsen integration supports different playback types in the `media_player.play_media` action: playback from URL, activating a favourite, playback from a local file, playing a radio station, activating a Deezer flow and Deezer/Tidal playlists, albums and tracks.
 Additionally `announce` can be set to `True` to play TTS or files as an overlay.

 #### play_media examples